 See SOP.
-Clinical S&S of acute stroke vary widely, including findings not picked up by the CSS and often fluctuate based on the type and location of focal ischemia.
+Clinical S&S of acute stroke vary widely based on type of vessel occluded

+(large or small) and type and location of focal ischemia (anterior vs. poster stroke).
+See p.
+8 for EMS stroke screens validated to assess for large vessel occlusions.
 Need to complete and repeat a sufficient neuro exam to find/suspect posterior as well as anterior strokes.
 Exam does not take that long and yields important information.